Safety Management Systems

 In the first instance, the reduction of workplace illness and injury, and minimising the costs associated with workplace accidents should be the primary motive for the implementation of an effective HSMS.
 Organisations can demonstrate, internally and externally, that they are systematically controlling the risks to all persons affected by its activities, products and/or services.

 For an organisation to comply with the relevant legislation, standards and codes of practice, it needs to implement an effective HSMS.
-The system needs to be relevant and appropriate, reflecting the potential HSMS issues within the organisation.
+The Health and Safety Plan needs to be relevant and appropriate, reflecting the potential HSMS issues within the organisation.
 Therefore, the system needs to have a number of components.

 An Occupational Health & Safety policy